ashumsd7/heyashu/src/content/blog/a-journey-filled-with-friendship-growth-and-countless-memories-farewell-codemonk.md

 ![](/public/images/blogs/2222222.jpg)

-As time passed, new faces joined, adding their magic to the team—Lokesh Suresh and Rudra, the talented duo and genius; Ritika the shining friend and Tulsi Ji,
+As time passed, new faces joined, adding their magic to the team— Praveen , Ruhdra Lokesh Suresh the talented duo and genius; Ritika the shining friend and Tulsi Ji,

 Thanks to my managers, Ajay and Anirban.